Flutter Dummies Book Details

 Conventions Used in This Book

-Almost every technically themed book starts with a little typeface legend, and Flutter For Dummies is no exception.
+Almost every technically themed Flutter For Dummies books starts with a little typeface legend, and Flutter For Dummies is no exception.
 What follows is a brief explanation of the typefaces used in this book:

 - » New terms are set in italics.